kurzee/RBDocCollection/README.md

 ## Overview
 CoreData wrapper to persist NSDictionaries serialized as JSON docs, without creating a CoreData model or related entities.

 Docs are associated with a key and can be retrieved via their key or queried against keyed properties within the doc.
+All methods are thread-safe.

 ## Usage
 ``` objective-c